dotnet/corefx/README.md

 The repo contains the following components.
 More libraries are coming soon. ['Watch'](https://github.com/dotnet/corefx/subscription) the repo to be notified.

-* **Microsoft.Win32.Primitives**.
-Provides common types supporting the implementation of Win32-based libraries.

-* **Microsoft.Win32.Registry**.
-Provides support for accessing and modifying the Windows Registry.

 * **System.Collections.Concurrent**.
 Provides a set of thread-safe collection types, instances of which may be used concurrently from multiple threads.